LBHackney-IT/API-Playbook/docs/ec2_access.md

 ![AWS SSO portal](./doc-images/ec2.png)

-2. Click on ‘Command line or programmatic access’
+2. Click on ‘Command line or programmatic access’.

 ![Credentials](./doc-images/ec21.png)

-3. Copy your credentials (AWS Option 2 in screenshot above) and paste them in your aws credentials file (Usually located at the following path: Users -> your username -> .aws -> credentials)
+3. Copy your credentials (AWS Option 2 in screenshot above) and paste them in your aws credentials file (Usually located at the following path: Users -> your username -> .aws -> credentials).

-4. Alternatively(AWS Option 1 in screenshot above), copy the EXPORT commands to set up the credentials locally in your CLI
+4. Alternatively(AWS Option 1 in screenshot above), copy the EXPORT commands to set up the credentials locally in your CLI.

 Once the above is completed, please run the following command, where INSTANCE-ID is the EC2 instance ID as it appears in AWS console: